 Tip 6: Go for auspicious Fengshui elements

 When choosing art why not go for something that will bring luck to your home or workspace?
 Mountains are vital for good Feng Shui in the environment and signify the source of heaven luck.
 They also provide stunning support and backing, anchoring you firmly and preventing you from being swept away by misfortune, bad luck or betrayal.

 Or choose a solid mountain behind you gives you support and protection and helps to get your work and efforts recognized.
 Many of the Feng Shui masters are fond of recommending mountain landscape as part of their practice.
 Mountains are not only powerful symbols of support but they also signified the essence of the celestial dragon.

-Featured artwork: Frog Observe by Aaron Gan
+Featured Artwork: Aaron Gan

 Tip 7: Hang low and don’t limit to walls